Why Our Ohio Nursing School in Cincinnati Is the Perfect Fit

 - No waitlist to start at our Cincinnati nursing campus

-- Have qualified transfer credits?
-You could earn your BSN in 3 years or less
+- Transfer credits accepted, earn your BSN in 3 years or less.

 - Evening classes for general education coursework

 - 24/7 tutoring resources available for all students

 - CCNE-Accredited BSN Program1